I am SO excited to tell you about these awesome photography "cheat sheet" cards I created for moms who want to take

 2. Digital Download - DIY "Cheat Sheets" To Print & Laminate

 The second listing is for a digital download of the cards, so you can DIY your own set.
-I know many of you already own a pouch style home laminator, which is what I used to assemble the cards.
-You can order the same size pouches that I used – they are $10 for 25 pouches, which leaves you with an extra couple in case you make a mistake.
+I know many of you already own a pouch-style home laminator, which is what I used to assemble the cards.
+You can order the same size pouches that I used - they are ~$18 for 25 pouches, which leaves you with an extra couple in case you make a mistake.
 Then you can print and trim the pages yourself at home, and put them through your own laminator!

 This option would be especially cost-effective if you would like to make several sets of cards as gifts.
-Then you can buy the set of 100 pouches for ~$14, which is three times cheaper for the pouches, and assemble them yourself.
+Then you can buy the set of 100 pouches for ~$21, which is about three times cheaper for the pouches, and assemble them yourself.

 If you only need one set of cheat sheet cards, then it's actually cheapest and easiest for you to buy the finished deck from Etsy!
 (Buying the file and the pouches alone would get you to the price of the finished deck, not including any printing, paper, or rings) But if you would like to produce some as gifts, or you live overseas, this is the way to go.